dronekit/dronekit-python/docs/examples/guided-set-speed-yaw-demo.rst

 Example: Guided Mode Movement and Commands (Copter)
 ===================================================

 This example shows how to control Copter movement and send immediate commands in :ref:`GUIDED mode <guided_mode_copter>`.
 It demonstrates three methods for explicitly specifying a target position and two commands for controlling movement by setting the vehicle's velocity vectors.
-It also shows how to send commands to control the yaw (direction that the front of the vehicle is pointing), region of interest, speed and home position, along with some useful functions for converting between frames of reference.
+It also shows how to send commands to control the yaw (direction that the front of the vehicle is pointing), region of interest, speed and home location, along with some useful functions for converting between frames of reference.

 The example is :ref:`documented in the source code <guided_example_source_code>`.
 More detailed information about using GUIDED mode can be found in the guide: :ref:`guided_mode_copter`.

 .. figure:: GuidedModeExample_FlyByPosition.png